 “Oy!”
 Allen exclaims.
 “She molested you and your brother…?
 Wait… you said you had a relationship with her?”
-And here comes the floodgates.
+And here come the floodgates.

 “I didn’t see what she did as molestation until I discovered that she tried to sleep with my brother,” I confess.

-“Even as an adult, Christian?” he asked in disbelief.
+“Even as an adult, Christian?” he asks in disbelief.

 “Why would you want to even continue to be attached at all to someone like this?”
 Too long of a story to tell you, Al.

 “I want to make her pay.
 The only way that I could do it was to keep my hand in her business a bit.
 That’s why the new contract has a morality clause.
 I could have bankrupted her by pulling the backing from her loans, which I had actually started doing, but bankrupted just means that she can file the papers and restructure.
 Not only that, but pulling my backing would have put me in a bad light with people who may want to go to bed with GEH in the future.
-With this latest development in her life, I could have done whatever the hell I wanted to do even without the morality clause.
+With this latest development in her life, I can do whatever the hell I want even without the morality clause.
 The business world understands that you don’t want to be associated with anything like that.

 “Everything that happened was completely Elena’s fault, but it happened right on the heels of me beginning a new relationship with Anastasia, not to mention that I’ve never had a serious relationship before in my life…”